 These vegan lettuce wraps are a quick, easy, and healthy meal that everybody loves!
-As good as PF Chang's famous lettuce wraps, this recipe is full of veggies and protein, and they're low carb and gluten free too!
-They work great as an appetizer or a light meal and they can be made in less than 15 minutes start to finish!
+As good as PF Chang’s famous lettuce wraps, this recipe is full of veggies and protein, and they’re low-carb and gluten-free too!

 - It's high in nutrients and protein, but low in carbs!

-- These are quick and easy to make.
+- These are quick and easy to make, plus they’re bursting with flavor.

 - It's great for lunches, appetizers, or even a light meal!

-- Lettuce wraps fun to eat and even kids will like them!
+- Tofu lettuce wraps are fun to eat and even kids will like them!

-- These are delicious both warm or cold.
+- These are delicious both warm and cold.

-- Lettuce - Any large leaf lettuce will work.
-Romaine, bib, or even iceberg will work well.
+- Lettuce – Any large leaf lettuce will work.
+Romaine, bib lettuce, butter lettuce, or even iceberg will work well.

-- Protein - You can use Tofu (Use an extra firm that has been pressed to get the water out and then crumbled) or any vegan "meat" product that you choose like vegan chicken strips cut into small pieces.
+- Protein – You can use tofu (Extra firm that has been pressed to get the water out and then crumbled) or any vegan “meat” product that you choose such as vegan chicken strips cut into small pieces.

 - Sesame Oil - This gives it an authentic Chinese flavor.
 You can use another oil if you choose, but sesame oil adds a lot to the flavor of this dish.